 More than 200 community members including Hampton Roads Automotive Dealership Association (HRADA) representatives, civic and business leaders and dignitaries attended the event marking the start of construction of the 30,000-square-foot facility being developed in the Oakbrooke Business and Technology Center, the City of Chesapeake’s newest business park.

 With a dazzling backdrop of dozens of the area’s finest new vehicles - from sports cars to SUVs to trucks - TCC President Deborah M. DiCroce led comments before a diesel-powered excavation machine roared to life to dig the first load of dirt amid a chorus of automobile engines.
 Speakers were Chesapeake Mayor Dalton Edge, HRADA President Bill Schneider, TCC Chesapeake Campus Provost Linda Rice, TCC student John Riddick and TCC Automotive Technology Program head Walter Brueggeman.

-“The shared vision of TCC and Chesapeake continues to advance our region in crucial matters of workforce development and cutting-edge education, exemplified by collaboration on this new facility for high-tech automotive training,” said TCC President Deborah M. DiCroce.
+“The shared vision of TCC and Chesapeake continues to advance our region in crucial matters of Workforce Solutions and cutting-edge education, exemplified by collaboration on this new facility for high-tech automotive training,” said TCC President Deborah M. DiCroce.
 “Chesapeake and TCC are embracing a model of excellence for our citizens.
 As industry needs grow and this region expands, so must access to higher education.”